AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 ## Overview

+Elements are the parts of the Gantt chart that are shown on the [timeline](Timeline).
+[Project Gantt](Project_Chart) and [Resource Gantt](Resource_Chart) charts include different types of elements, and for each element type slightly different settings are available.

-The sections below explain how to configure elements that are shown on the [timeline](Timeline):
+The sections below explain how to configure:

 * all elements of one type – [Project Chart](#project_chart), [Resource Chart](#resource_chart)
 * all elements at once – [All Elements](#all_elements)